DEAN-ngo/elimupi/README.md

 # elimupi2.0

- This is a fork of the Rachel image builder adapted for DEAN.

-Purpose is to provide a classroom environment for educational project in Tanzania and Kenia.
-Its purpose it to provide full Android tablet support without any direct internet connectivity.
+Purpose is project is to provide a DEAN digital classroom environment for educational project in Tanzania and Kenia.
+This to provide full Android tablet support without any direct internet connectivity.

 Please visit http://www.dean.ngo/ict4e/digital-classroom-box-elimupi/ for more information